temporalio/cli/docs/operator/cluster.md

 ### cluster

-Operations on a Temporal Cluster
+Operations for running a Temporal Cluster.

 #### health